 Parents, guardians and caregivers are encouraged to help bring tMHFA to their community and young people.
 Use these resources to advocate for tMHFA at your teens’ school or youth-serving organization:

-View this one-page overview for information about tMHFA pricing.
+View this one-page overview for detailed information about tMHFA pricing, discounts, and items for consideration.

 Additional information and resources about tMHFA are available at no charge and include: